-Modern animal fibrous models may provide a general understanding of how an ancient animal might have appeared but do not guarantee by any means an entirely accurate reproduction.
-Another key understanding is that animals with extended sensory organs like an elephant's trunk decay away as well.
-In cases like an elephant trunk, our only clues to their existence in ancient animals comes from the understanding of modern living animals and how they relate.
-This means animals discovered from dinosaur periods may actually look quite different from their commonly accepted renditions.
+Modern animal fibrous models provide a general understanding of how an ancient animal might have appeared but do not guarantee by any means an entirely accurate reproduction.
+Another similar key understanding is that animals with extended sensory organs like an elephant's trunk decay away before locked into stone.
+In cases like an elephant trunk, clues to their existence in ancient animals come from the understanding of modern living animals and how they relate.
+This means animals discovered from dinosaur periods may actually look quite different from commonly accepted renditions.

-Given the time-line between today's animal relatives and their great ancestors, it is not unreasonable to believe that those ancestors might have had additional appendages or limbs which we may never know by scientific fact to have ever existed at all.
+Given the time-line between today's animal relatives and ancestors, it is not unreasonable to believe those ancestors might have had additional appendages or limbs which we may never know by scientific fact to have ever existed at all.
 Another great example of this is the T-Rex.
-The closest animal from modern times that resembles a short upper arm configuration is, the kangaroo.
-It's difficult to imagine a T-Rex posturing as kangaroos do, so perhaps there was another significant purpose.
+The closest modern animal resembling a similar short upper arm configuration is the kangaroo.
+Given a top predator and carnivore, it's difficult to imagine a T-Rex posturing as kangaroos, and perhaps there was another significant purpose.

 † Article 8-10